Emergency Services

 Homeless Outreach

-We provide a variety of basic amenities at our office, including showers, laundry, hygiene kits, pet food, telephone access, mailboxes, birth certificates, and community resource referrals.
+We provide a variety of basic amenities at our Day Center, including showers, laundry, hygiene kits, pet food, telephone access, mailboxes, birth certificates, and community resource referrals.
 Services are also available to eligible participants who need assistance applying for the Social Security Administration’s (SSA) disability programs, such as Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).